Skip to content

 10.4.

-Supplier warrants that, where applicable, it has relied on an adequacy finding or has entered into an international data transfer agreement (as referred to in (i) of the definition of Standard Contractual Clauses) or international data transfer addendum (as referred to in (ii) of the definition of Standard Contractual Clauses) with each Subprocessor outside the UK, EEA or Switzerland.
+Supplier warrants that, where applicable, it relies on a valid and subsisting adequacy finding made or otherwise endorsed by the relevant Regulator or has entered into an international data transfer agreement (as referred to in (i) of the definition of Standard Contractual Clauses) or international data transfer addendum (as referred to in (ii) of the definition of Standard Contractual Clauses) with each Sub-processor outside the UK, EEA or Switzerland.

 11. TERMINATION OF THE SERVICES AGREEMENT